Australian fires brought back African memories

 Wounds and Healing

 Avocado oil is exceptionally rich in vitamins, minerals, proteins and essential fatty acids.
 This oil is remarkable for its outstanding regenerative properties and has been purported as a wound healer.
 It is a natural oil, and is rich in monounsaturated fatty acids that will soften and revitalise rough, dry skin.
-I have blended avocado oil with other carrier oils to create Motherlylove Down Below Perineum Massage Oil.
+I have blended avocado oil with other carrier oils to create Motherlylove Kind Skin Gentle Repair Oil.

-However, it’s not just for birth.
-Massaging Motherlylove Down Below Perineum Massage Oil into other wounded skin twice a day for one week, following surgery, for example, can help the wound heal perfectly and very quickly.
+Motherlylove Kind Skin Gentle Repair Oil. is suitable to use on a Caesarean scar and other wounded skin.
+Apply to the scar twice a day from one week, following surgery, for example, can help the wound heal perfectly and very quickly.

 By Jan Bastard BSc.
 (Hons) complementary therapy/aromatherapy, RN, RM, Anaesthetic Diploma, IAIM.